AlibabaCloudDocs/sls/intl.en-US/Log consumption and shipping/Data shipping/Ship logs to AnalyticDB for MySQL.md

     -   If you turn **on** this switch, dirty data is filtered out. |

-After you create a log shipping task, you can manage the task in the Log Service console.
-You can view the task details, modify the shipping rules, and start, stop, or delete the task.
-For more information, see [t13186.md\#]().

 ## View log data

 After logs are shipped to AnalyticDB for MySQL, you can execute the [SELECT]() statement to query log data.